riptoc/pomme/README.md

 # Pomme
-A very simple command line pomodoro timer.
+A very simple cli pomodoro timer for linux.

 ## Usage
 Supply two command line arguments to specify the length of the intervals and pauses (in minutes):